 In recent years, content marketing has evolved as a way to harness the power of content in driving customer interest and engagement.
 Unlike the typical approaches to advertising and marketing of the past, content marketing presents useful information to possible customers to get their interest, which leads to interest in the brand, product or service as well.
 Since content marketing became mainstream, many of the world’s biggest brands have used it in one way or another.
-As successful as it has been, it is still a recently new field: The Content Marketing Institute was founded only eight years ago in 2010.

 Should You Pursue a Career As a Content Marketing Manager?